Dog fleas: There are two forms of sand fleas on dogs

 Sand flea bites treatment requires the expertise of a veterinary doctor, this is to avert any skin damage or wrong treatment if you decide to do it yourself.

 Follow the veterinarian instructions on how to maintain and keep the infected areas clean at all times to completely stop the possibility of infection.

-Antihistamine cream are usually used to stop scratching or itching.
+Antihistamine cream is usually used to stop scratching or itching.

-Pain killers are also used to ease pain on dogs sand flea bites after treatment.
+Painkillers are also used to ease the pain on dogs sand flea bites after treatment.

 Based on recommendations by a veterinary doctor, the use of antiseptic or alcohol to heal the wound is vital.
-These process is usually carried on until the wounds are completely healed.
+This process is usually carried on until the wounds are completely healed.

-How long until sand flea bites go away
+How long until Sand Fleas On Dogs go away

 After treatment, it might take possibly more than seven days for the irritation to totally stop.